What is the process of obtaining a serval, caracal, bobcat or lynx kitten from Stylisticat?

 Firstly, congratulations on your new baby and hello to those who are here as part of their research on owning one of these beautiful animals.
 I would also like to recommend this guide to those who have asked how much milk to feed a Savannah kitten or how much to feed a newborn wildcat kitten.

 I will also include some recommendations on what you can purchase to support the feeding routine of your serval kitten/ cub, caracal kitten/ cub, bobcat kitten/ cub or lynx kitten/ cub in the UK.
 This includes teats, bottles and methods which we use to feed our kittens.

 Generally, we recommend that as soon as we have established a good feeding routine with a serval or caracal kitten, that it comes to you to start the bonding process.
-We recently visited fellow 'feline slaves' at Cat Haven in California, USA (Dale Anderson) and we were discussing the age of which it important for these kinds of cats to make the transition to their new owners.
-Dale and I both agreed that by waiting even past 6 weeks can really impact of the bonding process which you will have and the trust that can be built from a crucial stage in their emotional and sensory development.
+Waiting even past 6 weeks can really impact of the bonding process which you will have and the trust that can be built from a crucial stage in their emotional and sensory development.
+HOWEVER please note: